jumpshot7/inventory-management/README.md

 - **Real-Time Data**: Leveraging Firestore, the application features real-time data updates, ensuring that users always see the most current information without needing to refresh the page.

-- **User Authentication**: Firebase Authentication is used to manage user sign-ups and logins, providing a secure and streamlined user experience.

 - **Easy Deployment**: Thanks to Vercel, the deployment process is automated, and the application is continuously deployed with every code update.

 ## Learning Outcomes